boc-tothefuture/openhab-jruby/docs/index.md

 ## State
-This is an alpha and syntax and all elements are subject to change as the library evolves.
+This is a beta and syntax and all elements are subject to change as the library evolves.